tungnguyentu/bot/README.md

 - Comprehensive backtesting framework with performance metrics
 - Risk management with dynamic ATR-based stop-loss and take-profit
 - Telegram notifications for trades and account status
+- Test mode using Binance Testnet for safe testing

 ## Setup